-Montgomery County Municipal Separate Storm Sewer System (MS-4) Permit
+Montgomery County Municipal Separate Storm Sewer System (MS4) Permit

-The County's MS-4 Permit is the principal implementation tool in meeting stormwater point source water quality regulatory requirements.
+The County's MS4 Permit is the principal implementation tool in meeting stormwater point source water quality regulatory requirements.
 DEP is the lead agency for implementing this permit, but most County agencies participate.
+The Cities of Gaithersburg, Rockville, and Takoma Park are covered under separate MS4 permits to control discharges from their storm drain systems, as are M-NCPPC, WSSC, state, and federal properties.
 Watershed analyses will identify pollutant sources so that reduction and control options that meet stormwater point source load reduction requirements can be developed.
+Information on the County's MS4 Permit is available online at www.montgomerycountymd.gov/DEP.